zacstewart/zacstewart.github.io/README.md

 times the word appears in the document.
 This kind of feature set is known as _term frequencies_.

-In addition to converting counts to frequencies, we can reduce noise in our features by reducing the weight for words that are common across the entire corpus.
+In addition to converting counts to frequencies, we can reduce noise in the features by reducing the weight for words that are common across the entire corpus.
 For example, words like "and," "the," and "but" probably don't contain a lot of information about the topic of the document, even though they will have high counts and frequencies across both ham and spam.
 To remedy that, we can use what's known as _inverse document frequency_ or IDF.

-Adding another vectorizer to our pipeline will convert the term counts to term frequencies and apply the IDF transformation:
+Adding another vectorizer to the pipeline will convert the term counts to term frequencies and apply the IDF transformation:

 ```python